thin-edge/tedge-container-bundle/README.md

 ## Notes on s6-overlay

 * Both the initialization scripts and services have access to the container's environment variables, which makes it much easier to configure the components.
+* Standard Output and Standard Error are redirected to the PID 1 so that the log messages are visible from all services
+* Run services under the container `USER`